MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-apps.md

 ### Retrievable entities

-You can only retrieve the **Customer**, **UnifiedActivity**, **Segments** and **ContatProfile** entities through the Power Apps connector.
+You can only retrieve the **Customer**, **UnifiedActivity**, **Segments** and **ContactProfile** entities through the Power Apps connector.
 Note: ContactProfile is only available in audience insights instance for business accounts.
 Other entities are shown because the underlying connector supports them through triggers in Power Automate.

 ### Delegation